 5. Wear sunscreen every day, all year round

 She recommends protecting your skin by wearing a broad-spectrum mineral sunscreen (rather than chemical) with an SPF of 30 or higher every day, even on cloudy days and when you’re inside.
-Two we really like are Dermalogica Sheer Tint and Coola Mineral Face Matte Moisturizer.
-And don’t forget to reapply every few hours at least or after you come out of the water.
-If you prefer a dewy complexion post sunscreen, try Drunk Elephant’s Tinted Umbra.
+We really like Coola Mineral Face Matte Moisturizer.

 6. Don’t forget your hands

-Too often people neglect to care for the very sensitive skin on their hands.
+Too often, people neglect to care for the very sensitive skin on their hands.
 And this area tends to age faster than others.

 Additionally, after applying your sunscreen in the morning, take any excess and rub it into the backs of your hands.